Everything You Need to Know About Louisiana’s New Car Seat Laws

-Keeping your child safe is your top priority.
+Over the past three years, 110 children and youth, from infancy to age 14, have died in vehicle crashes in Louisiana.
+So, it goes without saying that keeping your child safe is your top priority.
 But it’s also important to know the specific Louisiana car seat laws to avoid legal woes.

 According to the CDC, in a year, nearly 700 children die in motor vehicle crashes.
 And over 100,000 are seriously injured.
 According to one study, more than 600 thousand children nationwide are riding without proper restraints.

 Whether you’re a parent or a friend transporting the child temporarily, not following the laws isn’t an option.
 Car seats save lives.
+And they keep you from needing to deal with relentless personal injury attorneys in Baton Rouge in the event that the worst were to happen.

 Let’s explore what you need to know about the law and keeping children safely secured.